nazunalika/nazunalika.github.io/content/resume.md

 * Successful enterprise implementation of both configuration and asset management via SaltStack, streamlining overall management of 4000+ on-prem and cloud Linux assets
 * Successful migrations via PowerShell from vRealize 6 to 7.6 for clients that did not perform in-place upgrades
 * Built and co-lead an open source team to create and release an Enterprise Linux distribution called "Rocky Linux" based on Red Hat Enterprise Linux
+* Built and currently maintain many ansible roles and playbooks to maintain the Rocky Linux infrastructure

 ## Professional Experience